 I’m still amazed at the instincts possessed by these domesticated birds.
 They kept a constant watch on the sky, and would run inside at the first sign of an aerial attack (it was usually just an airplane – our property is on a flight path).

-You can see in the above photo that the bottom of the coop is enclosed with 1/2″ wire mesh, which was given to us by our neighbor.
+You can see in the above photo that the bottom of the coop is enclosed with 1/2″ wire mesh, which was given to us by our neighbour.
 It’s a much heavier gauge than hardware cloth, and will hopefully keep anything from digging under and making a home under the coop.

-Pippin – our beautiful Dark Brahma
+Pippin – our Dark Brahma

 This second gate from the garden into the run will make it easier for me to bring them garden scraps.
 We also want to be able to let them into the garden from time to time for a change of scenery and to help clean things up at the end of the growing season.